 I began to edit music professionally during my time in Hereford, preparing performing editions for consort recitals and typesetting compositions.
 Upon moving to London in 2014, I worked part-time in the Music department of Harrow School where my duties included typesetting a capella arrangements and transposing orchestral parts.
 As a leaving gift, I was presented with facsimiles of Cantiones quae ab argumento sacrae vocantur (1575) and I founded Gareth Thomas Music shortly afterwards with the aim of making high quality editions of early music readily available at reasonable prices.

 All editions are available as PDF downloads (usually in multiples of 10) and can be purchased in two ways:

 If you are ready to print immediately after purchasing your score(s), simply select the number required (1 for 10 copies, 2 for 20 etc.), click “Add to cart” and follow the instructions.
 You will be directed towards a one-time link containing your score(s).

 If you are not ready to print immediately after purchasing your score(s), please use the contact form to place your order.
 Upon completion of a bank transfer, your watermarked score(s) will be emailed to you to be printed at your convenience.

 Drawing on my experience as a singer, my scores aim to be both performer friendly and academically informed.
 Editions are thoroughly researched, suitably scored for mixed voice and/or low voice choirs and appropriate editorial interventions are clearly marked as such.
 Translations are provided where necessary.
 Click here to see a sample of an editorial note.

-These scores are designed by a performer for performers and are used by groups such as Genesis Sixteen, The Erebus Ensemble, Ceruleo and the choirs of Magdalen College, Oxford, St Peter’s Eaton Square, All Saints Margaret Street and St Martin in the Fields.
+These scores are designed by a performer for performers and are used by groups such as Genesis Sixteen, The Gesualdo Six, The Erebus Ensemble, Ceruleo and the choirs of Magdalen College, Oxford, St Peter’s Eaton Square, All Saints Margaret Street and St Martin in the Fields.